aversini/teeny-js-utilities/README.md

     },
   },
   parameters: {
-    path: {
+    src: {
       default: "current folder",
-      description: "the path where to search for files", },
+      description: "the source",
     },
+    dest: {
+      description: "the destination",
+    },
+  },
+  // use usage:true is equivalent to the next line
-  usage: "my-cli [options] [path]",
+  usage: "my-cli [options] [src] [dest]",
 });
 ```